rafaelbarbeta/MicroTorr/SPECIFICATION.md

 * peer_id: 20 byte randomly generated id
 * ip: peer ip
 * port: The port number the peer is listening on.
-* event: The event type "started", "stopped", "completed".
+* event: The event type "started", "stopped", "completed", "alive".

 Note that many parameters, such as downloaded bytes and remaining bytes are removed from this simplistic implementation